natriarchy/webmap/README.md

   - This is less the case now, as I'm trying to make each control as self-sufficient as possible
 - Layer Interfaces:
   - This is in flux, working to have simplified class objects to make the layers.
 That way there's more context for parameters.
-  - I'm working to base it on a single [Lyr](src/app/shared/classes/map-lyr.ts) class, with the setStyle method (which uses the [LyrStylr](src/app/shared/classes/lyr-style.ts) class to generate a style)
+  - I'm working to base it on a single [Lyr](src/app/shared/classes/map-lyr.ts) class, with the addStyle method
 ```typescript
 new Lyr('VectorLayer',
   {group: 'Transit', className: 'Rail Stations', zIndex: 6, visible: true},